dimitrystd/docker-majordomo/docker-compose/README.md

 majordomo_web_1              /entrypoint.sh /start.sh         Up      0.0.0.0:80->80/tcp
 ```

-Also you can use `bash majordomo-start.sh` for simple services start with purging obsolete containers.
+Also you can use `bash /etc/majordomo/majordomo-start.sh` for simple services start with purging obsolete containers.

 Majordomo will be available in browser at `http:<server ip>:80/`.
 Also don't forget to look at status of your containers at `http:<server ip>:88/`.